netscream/MapleChat/README.md

 ##Modules

 ###chatd.c
-Calls run_server in server.c
+Calls `run_server` in server.c

 ###chat.c
-Calls run_client in client.c
+Calls `run_client` in client.c

 ###server.c (server.h)
-Runs the server in infinit loop and waits for connection to socket. when a message is received from socket it returns it to decodeMessage().
+Main loop of the server.
+Here we initialize all of the data structures we need for the server to function.
+In each iteration of the main loop, we check if incoming connections are coming in on the main socket, if so we initialize a new connection adding a new user to our user list.
+Then we iterate through each connection in our connection list and check if their file descriptor is active, if so we process their message.
+We send a `ping` to the client every two iterations (every minute), if the client doesn't respond with a `pong` within 30 seconds we assume it's idle and disconnect the user.

 ###client.c (client.h)
 Explain briefly what this file contains